erens-basement/Studio-Trigger-Streams/README.md

 * Alexis in Gridman was designed by Koyama, chara de for Promare.
 * Hiromi really wants to do a Baywatch anime.
 * Anno and Eva impacted on his life, not just Gridman.
+* A: Doing more illustrations means you'll be faster.
+I may be fast, but Yoshinari is 5x faster.
+* Q: Is it possible to be in the industry without animation school experience?
+A: I'm self taught, but being in the industry it does help to come from the schools.
+But at the end, it all boils down to if you're good or not.
+* Gainax motto: it doesn't matter how much experience you ahve in the industry, just if you're good or not.
+Gainax style: just get good.
+* Everything went smooth and well because I prayed.
+* Can you become an episode director from a PA?
+Mr. Mizushima did this, started from PA to director, Full Metal Alchemist.
+* What separates a pro from an amateur animator?
+H+A: There's no license in Japan for a "pro" animator.
+Professionals would be ones who receive a commission or request from a client.
+Amateur are people who do art for fun.